Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 Adds a specific quickstart icon for a single application to the right-click menu.
-Pictured is the icon for the "About" application, which displays current system information.
+Pictured is the icon for the "About" application, which is displaying current TrueOS® system information.

 .. _File Manager:

 File Manager
 ------------

-info.ID = "filemanager"

 .. _luminamenuplugin4: